yulioaj290/wice.js/wice.js/README.md

 ## Associate Exercises

-Allow to draw a line between two points to associate two objects over canvas, identified using coordinates
+Allows to draw a line between two points to associate two objects over canvas, identified using coordinates

 #### Properties